grislyeye/grislyeye.com/posts/location-blocks-v1.md

   <li>Add the peril rating when rolling on random encounter tables.</li>
 </ul>

+<p><em>For example, the party are travelling through a region with a +3 peril rating.
+The DM checks for a random encounter and rolls a 15.
+Normally this wouldn't trigger an encounter, but with the +3 peril rating the result becomes 18.
+The DM rolls on the random encounter table for the location and also adds the +3 peril rating, resulting in a more challenging encounter.</em></p>

 <p>At the start of play the peril for all locations is 0.
 Each time the characters do something substantial to increase lawfulness of a location, decrease the peril rating by 1.
 For example, if they kill a band of brigands or bring a wanted criminal to justice.</p>

 <p>Similarly, when the characters do something substantial to increase the chaos of a location, increase the peril rating by +1.
 Usually if they commit some kind of crime, or fail to stop some other chaotic faction.</p>